pipe-cd/pipecd/docs/rfcs/0013-export-deployment-traces-with-otlp.md

 Another way is to implement a custom client to send traces to the control plane.
 Then, the control plane sends them to the OpenTelemetry Collectors.
 It's harder to maintain because we have to maintain not only the custom client but also the control plane proxy implementation.
 With this RPC's proposed method, we can only maintain envoy config and authentication mechanisms.

-# Unresolved questions

-There is no plan for detailed implementations of custom authentication extensions for the OpenTelemetry Collector.